flipflop133/minimalist-bar/README.md

 ## TODO (sorted by priority)

 - [ ] put all magic values in config file (see TODO in code)
-- [ ] read default battery from config file
 - [ ] add a xwindow module (to display windows name on the left)
 - [ ] allow empty config file, so use default values
+- [ ] read config file path from program arguments
+- [ ] create wiki to explain at least the config file

 ## Stuff to add